 I always cook at home on Valentine’s day (it’s well known in the restaurant industry that it’s the worst night of the year to go out), but you don’t want to spend your entire evening in the kitchen.
 Impress your date with this delicious, healthy, and (easy) elegant meal.
-I have made this easy recipe in several settings: for a date, for a dinner party, making dinner with friends, and it is always a impressive hit.
+I have made this easy sesame roasted cod recipe in several settings: for a date, for a dinner party, making dinner with friends, and it is always an impressive hit.
 Simple and easy but elegant.

 Many folks shy away from cooking fish at home, but this recipe is a great foray into getting more fish in your diet.
 Once you see how easy it is to roast fish at home, you’ll be able to easily incorporate it into your weeknight routine.
 This recipe features cod, a low fat, high protein mild white fish that is delicious and high in beneficial omega-3s.
 Eating omega fatty acid-rich cold water fish several times a week can dramatically lower your risk of stroke and heart attack because omegas can thin blood and prevent clotting.